Staff Prep 03: Postgres Indexing Strategy, What, When, and in What Order

-Back to Part 02: EXPLAIN ANALYZE.
-Today: indexes.
+After Part 02: EXPLAIN ANALYZE, today is about indexes.
 Specifically, the decisions that separate a schema that performs from one that collapses under load.
-The mechanics behind B-trees, the rule for composite index column ordering, partial indexes, and covering indexes with INCLUDE — the most underused Postgres feature in production systems.
+B-tree mechanics, the rule for composite column ordering, partial indexes, and covering indexes with INCLUDE (which I'd argue is the most underused Postgres feature in production systems).

 B-tree internals: what you actually need to know

-A query like WHERE user_id = 42 does a binary search from the root — O(log n) — instead
+order.
+A query like WHERE user_id = 42 does a binary search from the root, O(log n),

-of a full table scan O(n).
-For a table with 10 million rows, that is the difference between 23 page
+instead of a full table scan.
+For a table with 10 million rows, that's the difference between 23

 -- B-tree supports these efficiently